College of Extended Learning

 |Bachelor of Science in Nursing: Sequoia||Janet Alford||817-4264|

 |Elder College||Robert Martin||817-4270|

 |Open University||Donn Callaway||817-4488|

 |Pupil Personnel Services Credential – School Psychology||Joy O’Donnell||817-4229|

 Extended Learning is the college of the university that is responsible for all program and course offerings not supported by state appropriations.
 These include continuing education courses, Winter Session, Open University, short-term study abroad programs, contract courses, professional training series, certificate programs, and off-campus degree programs.
 In contrast with degree programs, which require matriculation and a degree objective, most Extended Learning programs allow any adult and selected high school students to participate.
 The primary objective of Extended Learning is to augment the regular university offerings and to provide further educational opportunities for all who wish to gain new knowledge and skills, pursue a new career direction, or expand their existing skills in a particular industry.

 Courses are taught by regular San Francisco State University faculty, visiting faculty, and practicing professionals.
 All are specialists in their fields.
-Classes are offered at the 19th Avenue and Holloway campus location, at the San Francisco State University Downtown Campus, 835 Market Street (Powell BART/Muni), at the Sierra Nevada Field Campus, and the Romberg Tiburon Center for Environmental Studies as well as several off-campus locations.
+Classes are offered at the 19th Avenue and Holloway campus location, at the San Francisco State University Downtown Campus, 835 Market Street (Powell BART/Muni) and at the Sierra Nevada Field Campus as well as several off-campus locations.

 Continuing Education Programs